vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 * If I end up spending over 10 MEWs on any given day, I should target for the next day to be sufficiently low in MEWs so that the average of the two days is still less than 9 MEWs.
+If possible, I should aim for fewer than 5 MEWs the next day (and even lower based on my level of fatigue), and skip all discretionary expenditure of MEWs such as exercise.
+However, if traveling to a new location, there may be things to address in the first few days so there may be non-discretionary tasks that I can't avoid.

 ## Sun and heat exposure